jessp01/Linux-Privilege-Escalation-Basics/README.md

 ```

-# Kernel Expliots
+# Kernel exploits

 ```
 uname -a // What OS kernel are we using?

-// Google Search (Example): 4.4.0-116-generic #140-Ubuntu Expliots OR 4.4.0-116-generic #140-Ubuntu PoC github
+// Google Search (Example): 4.4.0-116-generic #140-Ubuntu exploits OR 4.4.0-116-generic #140-Ubuntu PoC github
-// Read the expliots and follow the instructions
+// Read the exploits and follow the instructions
 // Popular Linux Kernel Exploits

 Dirty COW (CVE-2016-5195)
 URL: https://dirtycow.ninja/

-Other Kernel Expliots
+Other Kernel exploits
 URL: https://github.com/SecWiki/linux-kernel-exploits

 ```